The NFL (2026 Update)

 AcquiredAcquiredJan 27, 20264h 17min

-This episode dissects how the NFL transformed from a collection of scrappy small-town teams into America's most lucrative entertainment empire, generating over $10 billion annually through strategic revenue-sharing and media rights deals.
-The hosts reveal the pivotal moments that shaped modern sports business, from Al Davis's negotiation coup during the AFL-NFL merger to how Green Bay can out-merchandise Cleveland despite being the 200th largest market.
+This episode dissects how the NFL transformed from a collection of small-town teams into America's most valuable entertainment empire through strategic revenue-sharing and savvy media negotiations.
+The hosts trace pivotal moments like the AFL-NFL merger wars and Al Davis's leverage tactics that fundamentally shifted the league's power dynamics and economic structure.

 Key takeaways

-• Strategic leverage can shift entire industries: Al Davis single-handedly changed the balance of power in AFL-NFL merger negotiations, demonstrating how one bold move can reshape billion-dollar deals.
+• Al Davis single-handedly changed merger negotiations through strategic timing, demonstrating how one player can alter billion-dollar deals.

 Listen to full episode